Finally Bhalobasha: Plot

 The story is subdivided into three parts.
 The first part of the story is about an insomniac, depressed wife of a dominating man.
 The lady finds solace in an employee of her husband, who tries to get her out of the situation.
 However, he fails in his attempts, and the lady is forced to commit suicide.
 The second part is about an aged man falling in love with a young woman.
 The third part is about an HIV patient, who is taken care of by a male nurse, who wins his heart.
-At the end of the film, it is revealed that all the characters are somehow related to the others.
+At the end of the film, it is revealed that all the characters are somehow related.
 Finally, we discover that the story is not actually divided into parts.